Stripe as a Payment Service Provider (PSP) for subscription businesses

 Bottom line

+Stripe is a payment service provider.
+It supports recurring billing and multiple payment methods.
 But recurring billing is only one part of subscription payments.

-For flexible subscription models — especially for consumer durable products — Stripe must be combined with subscription management software.
+For flexible subscription models, especially for consumer durable products, Stripe must be combined with subscription management software.

 Understanding what a PSP does makes it easier to design the right subscription payment architecture from the start.